Chickpea garbanzo bean dip or hummus is a delicious vegetable protein rich dip that is easy to make but needs a little aforethought.

 It's not rocket science: Double the fibre in your diet and you decrease the risk of heart disease by a half.

 Cooking green beans is something that even the dumbest male can learn to do!
 After all, I can do it!
 What's more in fifteen minutes from start to finish.
 I call it Slow Food Made Fast.
 Eight weeks to grow them, five minutes to pick them, three minutes to top 'n tail, and two minutes to cook after they've come to the boil.
+A favourite lunch is a green bean salad with a scoop of your chickpea garbanzo bean dip.

 The bean, full of protein and healthy carbohydrate, a wonder food, full stop...... delic, healthy, very low glycemic index, low in calories, full of anti-oxidants, rich in folate and vitamin B6 to prevent homocysteine build up, what more do you want?!!!